“Acceleration is pressing his eyeballs out of their right shape. High tech astigmatism.”

 void Update () {

-GetComponent<Rigidbody> ().velocity = new Vector3(
+GetComponent<Rigidbody> ().velocity = new Vector3(speed,

 GetComponent<Rigidbody> ().velocity.y,

-GetComponent<Rigidbody> ().velocity.z
+GetComponent<Rigidbody> ().velocity.z);

 }